(Last Updated On: September 7, 2022)

 - 1/2 teaspoon ground cumin

-Flank steak doesn’t look that appealing in the package, but let me tell you, it’s terrific tasting when it is seasoned just right, then broiled in the oven.
+The photo below is about 1 and 1/2 pounds of flank steak.
+Don’t let this not-so-good-looking cut of meat fool you.
+Flank steak doesn’t look that appealing in the package.
+But it tastes terrific when seasoned just right, then broiled in the oven.
 Every single piece of it is tender and delicious.

-Note: Take a look at the photo above.
+Take a look at the photo above.
 This piece of flank steak is folded in half in the packaging so it looks smaller than it is.
-But the grain is what we will be talking about later in step 7.
+But the grain is what we will be talking about later in this recipe.

-👩🍳 How to Make Broiled Flank Steak (Step-by-Step Instructions with Detailed Photos)
+👩🍳 How to Make Broiled Flank Steak with Corn Salsa

 Mix up the dry rub seasoning all together with a spoon or spatula, then set the dry rub seasoning aside for now.

-My broiler pan has 2 parts to it, the top pan with small narrow openings throughout it, while the bottom pan is solid to catch any of the drippings that come through the top pans’ openings.
+Most ovens come with a broiler pan.
+A broiler pan usually has two parts to it, the top pan with small narrow openings throughout it, while the bottom pan is solid to catch any of the drippings that come through the top pans’ openings.

-Line the top part of the broiler pan with aluminum foil, but if you don’t have a broiler pan, line a sheet pan with aluminum foil.
+Line the top part of the broiler pan with aluminum foil, but if you don’t have a broiler pan, line a baking sheet or sheet pan with aluminum foil instead.
+If you don’t have any aluminum foil, use a basting brush to apply vegetable oil to the pan or spray the pan with non-stick cooking spray.

-Tip: It’s easier to clean up the broiler pan or sheet pan when using aluminum foil.
-Just toss the aluminum foil in the garbage can when done.
+Tip: It’s easier to clean the broiler pan or sheet pan when using aluminum foil.
+Just toss the aluminum foil in the garbage for easy cleanup when done.

-Place the oven rack 6 inches away from the broiler element.
-In my oven, that’s 5 position levels up from the bottom of the oven.
-Turn the broiler element on high.
-Place the broiler pan in the oven for a few minutes to heat the pan so the steak can cook more evenly.
+We want to heat the broiler pan first.
+Place the oven rack six inches away from the oven broiler element.
+In my oven, that’s five position levels up from the bottom of the oven.
+Turn the broiler element on high heat.
+Place the broiler pan (top and bottom) with the aluminum foil on it in the oven for a few minutes to heat the pan so the steak can cook more evenly.

 Note: You may have a little bit of the dry rub seasoning leftover depending on the size of the flank steak you bought compared to the one we bought.

-Take the broiler pan out of the oven and drizzle a little bit of olive oil on the aluminum foil.
+Take the broiler pan out of the oven using heat-resistant oven mitts and drizzle a little bit of olive oil on the aluminum foil.
 Then place the flank steak on the aluminum foil.

-- Broil flank steak for 4 minutes on each side for medium-rare.
+- Broil flank steak for 4 minutes on each side for medium-rare steak.

 - Broil flank steak for 6 minutes on each side for well-done.

-The photo below is a flank steak that was broiled for 6 minutes on each side, but it’s not time to eat it yet.
-Let the flank steak rest (sit) for about 10 minutes to seal in all of the juices before cutting it against the grain explained in step 7 below.
+We broiled our flank steak for 6 minutes on each side, but it’s not time to eat it yet.
+For the best results, let the flank steak rest (sit) at room temperature for about 10 minutes to seal in all of the juices before cutting it against the grain.

-After the flank steak has rested for 10 minutes, reheat it for about 1 minute on each side, then it’s time to cut it against the grain.
+After the flank steak has rested for 10 minutes, reheat it for about 1 minute on each side in the broiler, then it’s time to cut it against the grain explained in the next step below.

-So now here we are, time to cut the flank steak against the grain as was mentioned earlier.
-Flank steak is cut against the grain to help break down the muscle fibers, which makes for easier chewing and more tenderness, and it also looks nice cut that way if you are entertaining guests for dinner.
+It is time to cut the flank steak against the grain as was mentioned earlier.
+Flank steak is cut against the grain to help break down the connective tissue and muscle fibers, which makes for easier chewing and more tenderness, and it also looks nice cut that way if you are entertaining guests for dinner.

 You can still see the lines in the flank steak in the photo above, but the plate is turned the other way, so the grain lines run from left to right now.

-To cut against the grain and on a bias (cutting on an angle), use a sharp knife while holding it at about a 45-degree angle, and slice the flank steak from the top down to the bottom as shown in the photo below.
+To cut against the grain and on a bias (cutting on an angle), use a sharp knife while holding it at about a 45-degree angle, and slice the flank steak in thin slices from the top down to the bottom as shown in the photo below.

 ❓ FAQs

 The main difference between flank steak and skirt steak is where it comes from on the cow.
-The skirt steak comes from the diaphragm muscles of the cow whereas the flank steak comes from the abdominal area of the cow.
-They both come from muscle areas of the cow which is what makes both of the meats of that tough texture.
+The skirt steak comes from the diaphragm muscles of the cow whereas the flank steak comes from the abdominal muscles of the cow.
+They both come from the muscle areas of the cow which is what makes both of the meats have a tough texture.

-- Skirt steak is a little bit more tough than flank steak
+Skirt steak is a little bit tougher than flank steak.

-- Flank steak is a leaner cut of meat
+Flank steak is a leaner cut of meat than skirt steak.

-Another name for the flank steak is the London Broil.
+Another name for flank steak is London broil.
 It is one of the most common names for this cut of meat.
-Sometimes stores will also call top round as London Broil, so you should be sure to know what a flank steak looks like.
-Flank steak has a deep red color, is boneless and is long with strands of muscle fibers running the entire length of the meat.
+Sometimes stores will also call top round as London broil, so you should be sure to know what a flank steak looks like.
+Flank steak has a deep red color, is boneless, and is long with strands of muscle fibers running the entire length of the meat.

 💡 Final Thoughts